-Sustenagen believe their product is the most advanced on the market.
-Quality is high and it has many functional benefits.
-It’s the most premium priced product in the category.
-Its brand essence centres around expertise in health and well-being.
+Sustenagen claims its product is the most advanced on the market.
+It’s high quality with many functional benefits to support it and is the most premium-priced in the category.
+Its brand essence is expertise in health and well-being.

-That comes through in their choices of tangible brand assets.
-For example, their brand colours are purple which signifies authority and blue which signifies trust and calmness. (see our article on colour psychology in marketing for more on this).
+This shows in their tangible brand assets.
+For example, their brand colours are purple which signifies authority, and blue which signifies trust and calmness.
+(See our colour psychology in marketing article for more on this).

 B2B to drive HCP recommendation

-The rules around advertising medical products limits how much they can market to consumers.
-For example, they can’t advertise certain products, and have to be careful about claims they make.
+The rules around advertising medical products limit how much they can do with consumers.
+For example, they can’t advertise certain products.
+They have to be careful about the claims they make.

-Instead, they prioritise B2B activities to drive HCP recommendation of their products.
+Instead, they prioritise B2B activities to drive HCP recommendation.
 The HCP is perceived as an unbiased expert adviser.
 Their recommendation influences buying decisions at a hospital and individual patient level.

-Firstly, the HCP usually makes the same recommendation to all their patients patients.
+First, the HCP usually makes the same recommendation to all patients.
 Win that recommendation and you drive sales with all those patients.
-The value of the recommendation on sales is very high.
+The sales impact of their recommendation is high.

 Also, there’s a regular churn of patients.
 When they get better, they stop buying.
-But there’s hardly any churn with the HCPs, unless they retire.
+But there’s hardly any churn with the HCPs unless they retire.
 They stay in the category (and make recommendations) for a long time.
-This lifetime engagement value makes the value of their recommendation on sales even higher.
+This lifetime engagement value makes the value of their recommendation even higher.

 Their goal is to persuade HCPs that Sustenagen products offer superior health benefits.
-HCPs will recommend what they believe to be superior products.
+HCPs will recommend what they believe to be the best products.

-These channels all connect with each other.
-The advertising regularly promotes content and resources on the CRM program for example.
-The customer database integrates all the interactions with the sales team and the CRM program into a single customer view.
+These channels all connect.
+The advertising regularly promotes content and resources on the CRM program, for example.
+The customer database creates a single customer view of all interactions with the sales team and the CRM program.

-High priority HCPS (e.g. ones who don’t currently recommend) get the most attention from the sales team.
-Sales team members can check the the HCP’s details in the customer database before they meet them, and go in better prepared knowing the history of previous contracts.
+High-priority HCPs (e.g. ones who don’t currently recommend) get the most attention from the sales team.
+Sales team members can check the HCP’s details in the database before they meet them.
+They go in better prepared knowing the history of previous contacts.

-The B2B CRM system helps the business keep in touch with those who are visited less frequently. (e.g. customers who already recommend).
+The B2B CRM system helps the business keep in touch with those less frequently visited. (e.g. customers who already recommend).